cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 {:#enablingGitHubPages}
 ![Enabling GitHub Pages for the repo][enabling-github-pages]

-I chose my master branch as the one that should be listened to for any changes.
+I chose the master branch as the one that should be listened to for any changes.
 Representing my live code base, whenever any new commits are made to this branch, the code is automatically built and the Jekyll output published.
 I opted not to go for a theme as I wanted to write all of the styling myself, and have not hooked up the site to a custom domain as I am happy to take the free hosting and HTTPS from GitHub!

 _N.B.
 After initially enabling GitHub pages, it can take around 30 mins for the change to take affect, but subsequent changes are made live straight away._